-The town of Mont St-Michel — with fewer than 50 residents — now entertains more than 2.5 million tourists a year (and a steady trickle of pilgrims).
-If this place seems built for tourism, in a sense it was.
+The town of Mont St-Michel — with fewer than 30 residents — now entertains about 3 million tourists a year (and a steady trickle of pilgrims).
+If this place seems built for tourism, that's because it was, in a sense.
 It's accommodated, fed, watered, and sold trinkets to generations of travelers who visit its towering abbey.
 Its main street — lined with shops and hotels leading up to the abbey — is always flooded with visitors, and grotesquely commercial.
 It's some consolation to remember that, even back in the Middle Ages, this was a retail gauntlet, with stalls selling souvenir medallions, candles, and fast food.
 Omelets were popular for eat-and-run pilgrims who needed to beat the tide — and they're still an island specialty and popular with tourists.

-Early risers win with the best light — and the fewest other tourists.
+Early risers win with the best light — and the fewest other tourists (nearly all of them are daytrippers).
 As the town fills up, you can skirt the main-street crowds and enjoy Mont St-Michel's fine 15th-century fortifications by following the ramparts up to the abbey.
-They were built to defend against a new weapon — the cannon.
-Rather than tall, they were low — to make a smaller target.
+They were built to defend against a new weapon: the cannon.
+Instead of designing them too tall to climb, the forward-thinking builders made them low, to make a smaller target.
 While the English took all the rest of Normandy, they never took this well-fortified island.
 Because of its stubborn success against the English through all those years, Mont St-Michel became a symbol of French national identity.